microsoft/vcpkg/docs/maintainers/vcpkg_common_definitions.md

 The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_common_definitions.md).

-This file defines the following variabls which are commonly needed or used in portfiles:
+This file defines the following variables which are commonly needed or used in portfiles:

 ```cmake
 VCPKG_TARGET_IS_<target>                 with <target> being one of the following: WINDOWS, UWP, LINUX, OSX, ANDROID, FREEBSD, OPENBSD. only defined if <target>